kyarnal22/Data-146/Project1/Project1.md

 A data frame is a pandas structure that allows for the reading of data sets by organizing data entries into a table of columns and values.
 When working with dataframes, the pandas library is particularly helpful as it allows for the reading of the data in addition to data subsetting and manipulation.
-To read a file in its remote location in your file system, you would need to write a read_() command, specifying the library you are using and the path to the file.
+To read a file in its remote location in your file system, you would need to write a `read_()` command, specifying the library you are using and the path to the file.
 The pandas library has already been imported under an alias, so the code used would look something like this:

 `path_to_data = 'gapminder.tsv'`
 `data = pd.read_csv(path_to_data, sep = '\t')`

 The dataset we're working this is tab-separated; however the pandas library will assume it is a comma-separated file.
-To get around this, within the read() command, specify that you want data read as a csv file, read_csv(), while including that the data is tab-separated, sep = '\t'.
+To get around this, within the `read()` command, specify that you want data read as a csv file, `read_csv()`, while including that the data is tab-separated, `sep = '\t'`.

-To return a description of the data, use the describe() command:
+To return a description of the data, use the `describe()` command:

 `data.describe()`